michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0069.md

 - n: an attitude of mind especially one that favors one alternative over others
 - n: that toward which you are inclined to feel a liking
 ### Family
+- inclination: inclinations+
+- disinclination: disinclinations
-inclination: inclinations+;disinclination: disinclinations;disincline: disinclination, disinclined, disinclines, disinclining;incline: disincline, inclination, inclined, inclines, inclining;inclining: inclinings
+- disincline: disinclination, disinclined, disinclines, disinclining
+- incline: disincline, inclination, inclined, inclines, inclining
+- inclining: inclinings
 ### Examples
 - If some of these inclinations suggest a West Coast flavor, it is dissipating.
 - Nonetheless, in those days of compulsory patriotic flag-waving the media showed no inclination to be even slightly skeptical, and the result was catastrophic.